hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/iframe-element/README.md

 ```<input type="image" alt="Descriptive text goes here" src="example-img-url">```

 This type of `input` is considered to be a replaced element, but other `input` types like `text`, or `email` are not replaced elements.

+## How Do You Embed Videos onto Your Page Using the iframe Element?

+In a prior lesson, you were first introduced to the `iframe` element.
+In this lesson, you will learn more about how to work with the `iframe` element.
+This element stands for *inline frame*.
+It's an inline element used to embed other HTML content directly within the HTML page.
+That HTML content could be a video, map, another HTML element, or even other web pages.

+Here's an [example](https://codesandbox.io/p/sandbox/wrktmg) of embedding a popular freeCodeCamp course from YouTube.
+To see a different video, change the `src` value to a video of your choosing.

+*The `src` attribute specifies the URL of the page you want to embed.* The `width` attribute specifies the width of the `iframe`.
+The `height` attribute specifies the height of the `iframe`.
+The `allowfullscreen` attribute allows the user to display the `iframe` in full screen mode.
+It's also a good practice to specify a `title` attribute for the `iframe`, as it's important for accessibility.

+Note that the video can come from anywhere.
+It doesn't have to come from video services like YouTube and Vimeo.

+Don't forget you can also embed a map, another web page, or direct HTML within the `iframe` element.
+Here is an example of an embedded map.

+Try interacting with the map in [this example](https://codesandbox.io/p/sandbox/zff8cc) by zooming in and out.

+*If you want to embed direct HTML within the `iframe` element you have to use the `srcdoc` attribute* instead of `src`.